javaun/circles/README.md

           ...
       }

-We added a variable for diameter of the circle and then +/- as key bindings to increase/decrease the brush diameter.
+We also added a variable for diameter of the circle and then +/- as key bindings to increase/decrease the brush diameter.
 But I rolled it back when my kid wasn't paying attention.
 That happens.

 HAVE FUN, MOVE FAST, AND BREAK STUFF!